PGY2 Consultation-Liaison Psychiatry

 To develop a basic understanding of the skills needed to evaluate and manage

-consultation of a medical patient.
+the psychiatric consultation of a medical patient.

 Core Competencies: